What prayer is

 I recently when through all the New Testament passages on prayer.
 Especially those in the epistles.
 And I was reminded again of the old saying, “Prayer is not getting our desires done in heaven, but getting heaven’s will accomplished on earth.”

 I found no example or command to pray for John Doe’s gout (James 5 is not an exception).
-Nor relief from disasters, natural or otherwise.
+Nor prevention of or relief from disasters, natural or otherwise.

 Things prayed about in New Testament scripture are spiritual.
 Especially the salvation of unbelievers and the continuation or expansion of ministry for believers.
 There are some prayers for relief from spiritual discouragement primarily when persecuted.
 In summary, pray for things that will bring others to Jesus or help others grow in Christ-likeness.